 Morro Bay is famous for its namesake, the 581-foot Morro Rock – a large amount of–guess what–rock that sits right on the coast as if a giant had just plopped it there.
 It’s quite a view!
 The surrounding entertainment area with candy corn and souvenirs is also worth a walk around it.

-A few things to do here are enjoying the beach just north of Morro Rock (perhaps by renting a kayak), spot otters by the pier, hike in the nearby Elfin Forest (an amazing bush-made forest with a view of Morro Bay estuary).
-A great place for lunch is Taco Temple (2680 Main St) for Mexican American food fare.
+A few things to do in Morro Bay are enjoying the beach just north of Morro Rock (perhaps by renting a kayak), spot otters by the pier, hike in the nearby Elfin Forest (an amazing bush-made forest with a view of Morro Bay estuary).
+A great place for lunch is Taco Temple (2680 Main St) for Mexican American food fare, or check out this list of best restaurants in Morro Bay.

 San Luis Obispo